 52% of 11- to 16-year-olds regularly worry about how they look, according to Be Real’s Somebody Like Me report

-A report by the All Party Parliamentary Group on Body Image found that 75% of people hold the media, advertising and celebrity culture primarily responsible for body-image attitudes – but that supportive family & friends were fundamental to enhancing self-esteem
+A report by the All Party Parliamentary Group on Body Image found that 75% of people hold the media, advertising and celebrity culture primarily responsible for body-image attitudes – but that supportive family and friends were fundamental

 Only 1% of parents use the word “vulva” with their children, 44% use a euphemism like “flower” or “fairy” – and 20% don’t speak to their daughters about that part of their bodies at all!

 See 10 tips for using correct terms & talking openly about bodies at #EducatingEve

 Use correct terms for body parts as well as family nicknames so as not to convey body shame.
 Would you say “tootsies” without ever using the word ”toes”?